What is a Continuing Power of Attorney?

-Enduring power of attorney is a continuing POA for property Your "attorney" is not a lawyer (unless you appoint a lawyer as your representative), but family members or trusted friends.
+A continuing or enduring power of attorney is a continuing POA for property.
+Your attorney is not a lawyer (unless you appoint a lawyer as your representative), but family members or trusted friends.
 They make decisions for you, honouring any decisions you communicated while you were still mentally capable.

-POAs for personal care or property, as they are called, are made while you are mentally capable of making decisions, but need a little help to manage from day to day.
-You can make an individual POA for personal care, such as housing, health, nutrition, safety and hygiene services.
+To better understand a power of attorney for property, POAs for personal care or property, as they are called, are made while you are mentally capable of making decisions, but need a little help to manage from day to day.
+You can make an individual POA for personal care, such as housing, health, nutrition, safety, and hygiene services.
 You can include treatment wishes if desired.
-A POA for property allows your attorney to make financial decisions, such as managing income or real estate, filing income taxes or using assets to support your children or partner.
+A POA for property allows your attorney to make financial decisions, such as managing income or real estate, filing income taxes, or using assets to support your children or partner.

 What POA Attorneys Cannot Do